lqgentner/deeprec/README.md

     cd deepwaters
     python -m venv .venv

 Activate the virtual environment.
-On Windows, use:
+On Windows, run one of the following scripts:

+    # In cmd.exe
     .venv\Scripts\activate.bat

-Install all package dependencies.
-To exactly replicate this analysis, you can install the same package versions:

-    pip install -r requirements.txt

-In case you installed the packages manually, make sure that `deepwaters`, the package included in this repository, is installed.
-If you want to make changes to the repository, install `deepwaters` as an editable package:
+    # In PowerShell
+    .venv\Scripts\Activate.ps1

+On Linux or macOS, use the source command:

+    source .venv/bin/activate

+Now you can install `deepwaters` as editable package.
+This also installs all dependencies for the DeepWaters package as well as running all scripts (data download, preprocessing, and model training).

     pip install -e .

+If you additionally want to run the notebooks used to create the plots of the evaluations, install the optional dependencies with:

+    pip install -e ".[interactive]"